xzhangfordham/CISTutorials/unixTutorialOne.md

 ## 1.3 Changing to a different directory
 ### cd (change directory)
-The command **cd {directory}** means "change the current working directory to 'directory'.
+The command **cd _directory_** means "change the current working directory to 'directory'.
 The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.

 To change to the directory you have just made, type
 % **cd cs1**